isham077/peekey-candles-website/README.md

 # Repository Purpose

-This repository demonstrates the development of a production-ready business website using modern frontend technologies, AI-assisted design tools, CDN architecture, managed DNS, secure SSL infrastructure, and serverless deployment practices.
+This repository showcases the development of a production-ready business website built with modern frontend technologies, AI-assisted design tools, CDN architecture, managed DNS, secure SSL infrastructure, and serverless deployment practices.

 The project emphasizes practical web engineering and deployment rather than traditional backend development.